9 Types of Magnesium & their Benefits

 Taurate

-Magnesium Taurate may be the best form of magnesium for managing high blood sugar, so it might be a good option if you have PCOS or insulin resistance.
-It can also benefit cardiovascular conditions.
+Magnesium Taurate may be the best form of magnesium for managing high blood sugar and high blood pressure, so it might be a good option if you have PCOS or insulin resistance.
+It can also help manage cardiovascular disease.

 Bicarbonate